What is an 808? The Complete History & Origin Story

 - Pitch modulation for creating melodic basslines

-The influence extends globally, with 808 bass sounds appearing in reggaeton, K-pop, UK drill, and countless other genres.
+The influence spreads globally, with 808 bass sounds appearing in reggaeton, K-pop, UK drill, and countless other genres.
 What started as a failed Japanese drum machine has become a universal language of modern rhythm production.

 The next time you feel that chest-thumping bass in your favorite track, remember: you're experiencing the legacy of a 1980 "failure" that accidentally changed music forever.